 This course teaches the application of the nursing process to the care of adult patients experiencing medical-surgical conditions in the health-illness continuum.
 A variety of health care settings are utilized.
-Prerequisites: BIOL 2402, VNSG 1323, VNSG 1122, VNSG 1227 and VNSG 1260 with a grade of "C" or better.
-Co-requisites: VNSG 1236, VNSG 1231, VNSG 2331 and VNSG 1261.

 VNSG 1432.
 MEDICAL-SURGICAL NURSING II (LECTURE 3, LAB 2).
 CREDIT 4.
 WECM.